 While a urine drug screen can detect if you’ve used drugs in the last few days, a hair follicle drug test can detect drug use in the past 90 days.

 Your workplace may request a hair follicle test to screen for illicit drug use before hire or randomly during employment.
-Some research also indicates that hair drug testing can be useful for monitoring drug use in at-risk individuals when used alongside self-reporting.
+Some also indicates that hair drug testing can be useful for monitoring drug use in at-risk individuals when used alongside self-reporting.

 Your hair follicle test might take place in a lab or within a hospital setting.
 Or your workplace may perform the test using a kit that’s then mailed to a laboratory.
 You can also order at-home hair follicle tests online.